Finolex Industries Earnings Call Transcripts

 Fiscal Year 2025

-Q3 FY25 saw modest volume growth but lower margins due to weak demand and discounting.
-Management expects single-digit growth for FY25 and double-digit growth in FY26, with margin improvement as competitive pressures ease.
+Q3 FY25 saw modest volume growth but lower realizations and margins due to weak demand and discounting.
+Capacity expansion is progressing, with a strong cash position and gradual shift toward non-agri and project segments.
+Management expects improved margins and double-digit growth in FY26.

-Q2 FY25 saw strong volume growth but a sharp decline in profitability due to steep PVC price drops and volatile market conditions.
-Expansion plans are on track, with guidance for 10%-12% annual volume growth and a focus on balancing agri and non-agri segments.
+Q2 FY25 saw strong volume growth but sharp declines in revenue, EBITDA, and margins due to steep PVC price drops and prolonged monsoons.
+Expansion plans remain on track, with guidance for 10%-12% annual volume growth and a robust cash position supporting future investments.

 Q1 FY2025 saw improved operating performance, a 53% EBITDA increase, and a PAT boost from a one-time land sale.
 Pipes and Fittings revenue and volumes declined slightly, while PVC Resin volumes surged.
 Management maintains a 10%-15% volume growth outlook and plans for capacity expansion.